-CTW has this new website- the old one finally collapsed.
-We have been living on borrowed time.
-Please note www.churcheswakefield.com and please pass on, link or bookmark!
+CTW has a new website- Please note www.churcheswakefield.com and please pass on, link or bookmark!
 Comments welcome.

 The most difficult thing for many Christians has been the months long “fast” from Holy Communion.
 Many people are used to receiving Communion on a daily or weekly basis.
 It is the source of inner life, food for our journey towards God.
 For others it is a remembrance of that last meal with the Lord.
 For all Christians, it is very important.
 Hopefully it can now return.
 We have all travelled a long way since March but many realise that God has not abandoned us and lives in our homes, and even in our computers and smartphones.
 Is this a sign of the future?
 God who never leaves us to face our perils alone is always in our lives, not just in buildings however precious they may be.

 Reports July ’20

 Linda Fielding reports as member of Sandal Methodist Church and Churches Together…..